openhab/org.openhab.binding.zwave/doc/eurotronic/spirit_0_0.md

 Precision 0,1 and 2 Scale Celsius and Fahrenheit Temp.
 Range 8°C-28°C

-Sets the thermostate setpoint
+Sets the thermostate setpoint.

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Alarm (system)

-Indicates if a system alarm is triggered
+Indicates if a system alarm is triggered.

 The ```alarm_system``` channel supports the ```Switch``` item.
 This is a read only channel so will only be updated following state changes from the device.